lalithavishwanath/MICROSOFT-AZURE/README.md

 Monthly Trends: Visualizing fluctuations in sales over time.

 Technologies Used
-Microsoft Azure: SQL Database, Query Editor, and Dashboarding Tools
+Microsoft Azure: SQL Database, Query Editor, and Dashboarding Tools.

-Power BI: Interactive data visualizations

-SQL: Data extraction and transformation

-Conclusion
+Conclusion:
 This project demonstrates strong data visualization expertise using Microsoft Azure to generate insights from the AdventureWorks dataset.
 The dashboards provide a clear view of trends, enabling data-driven decision-making.v